-Because Prov 13:20 says, "He who walks with wise men will become wise, but a companion of fools will be destroyed."
-Or, here's the way we always say it at Summit: Your friends are the future you.
+Proverbs 13:20 says, "He who walks with wise men will become wise, but a companion of fools will be destroyed."
+Or here's the way we always say it at Summit: Your friends are the future you.

-- "You will become the average of your 5 closest friends." - Or, "Show me your friends, and I'll show you your future." - Your friends are the future you.
+- "You will become the average of your five closest friends." - Or, "Show me your friends, and I'll show you your future." - Your friends are the future you.
 Literally.
-I saw this stat the other day:

-Some of you resolved to lose weight this year.
-Get this: If your spouse gains weight, there's a 37% chance you will gain weight, too.
-If your sibling gains weight, you have a 40% chance of gaining weight.
-But if your closest friend gains weight, that number jumps to 60%!
+I saw this stat the other day: Some of you resolved to lose weight this year.
+Get this: If your spouse gains weight, there's a 37 percent chance you will gain weight too.
+If your sibling gains weight, you have a 40 percent chance of gaining weight.
+But if your closest friend gains weight, that number jumps to 60 percent!
 That's the single biggest factor in whether or not you accomplish your goal.
-So if your 'bestie' is always texting you telling you the "hot now" sign is on at Krispy Kreme, it might be time to have a talk.
+So if your "bestie" is always suggesting "donut run," it might be time to have a talk.

 Your friends are the future you.
 You show me your friends, I'll show YOU your future.
 College students, it's why we encourage you to make Summit College, or some campus ministry, a core part of your college experience.
-Because you become the average of your 5 closest friends.
-If you were stoned last night chances are 3 or 4 of your friends were too.
-And if you are chasing after God with all of your heart, chances are 3 or 4 of your friends are doing that, too.
+Because you become the average of your five closest friends.
+If you were stoned last night, chances are three or four of your friends were too.
+And if you are chasing after God with all of your heart, chances are three or four of your friends are doing that too.

 You say, "Pastor, are you telling me I need to get rid of any non-Christian friends?"
-No, I'm not saying that.
-Paul very clearly says that's not what he means, either.
+No. In fact, Paul says, that's not what I mean.

-- In 1 Cor 5:10 he literally says, "I'm not telling you to stop hanging out with the sexually immoral of this world," because God intends for you to be a witness to them and the only way you can do that is by being involved in their lives, and then in chapter 10 of 1 Corinthians,12 he tells them they should frequent the homes of unbelievers and shop in their stores!
-So, clearly he's not telling them to withdraw completely.

-Rather, what he's saying is that when it comes to your close friends-- those you 'partner' with, those you 'yoke' your lives up together with--those need to be believers going the same direction and speed as you.
+- In 1 Corinthians 5:10 he says, "I'm not telling you to stop hanging out with the sexually immoral of this world," because God intends for you to be a witness to them, and the only way you can do that is by being involved in their lives.
+In chapter 10 of 1 Corinthians, Paul tells them they should frequent the homes of unbelievers and shop in their stores!
+So clearly, he's not telling them to withdraw completely. - Rather, what he's saying is that when it comes to close friends-those you "partner" with, "yoke up" with-those need to be believers going the same direction and speed as you.

-Over the years I've used this little graphic I find helpful...
+Over the years I've used this little graphic I find helpful ...

-(3 CIRCLES GRAPHIC)
+[\(3 CIRCLES GRAPHIC\)](#)